Treaty Investor Visas [E-2]

 marriages entered into by the investor and his/her spouse.

 Regarding any supporting documentation, originals are not required.
 Copies, including faxed copies are acceptable.
 Any document not in English must be submitted with a complete English translation.
+Depending on the investment, documents not listed above may be required.

 DOWNLOAD TREATY INVESTORS VISAS PDF